Simulation of quantum computation with magic states via Jordan-Wigner transformations: New vertices of the Lambda polytopes

 \section{New vertices of the \texorpdfstring{$\Lambda$}{Lambda} polytopes}

-The generalized phase space of the present model is defined in part by looking at projections of $\Lambda$.
-Depending on the subspace on which we project, the projected polytope may share vertices with $\Lambda$.
+The generalized phase space of the present model is defined in part by looking at intersections of the $\Lambda$ polytopes.
+Depending on the subspace with which we intersect, the resulting polytope may share vertices with $\Lambda$.
 In this section we show that this is indeed the case.
-In particular, we show that, for any number $n$ of qubits, projecting $\Lambda$ onto the space of operators with support $\mathcal{O}$ for which the frustration graph of $\mathcal{O}^*$ is the line graph $L(K_{2n+1})$ gives a polytope which shares vertices with $\Lambda$.
+In particular, we show that, for any number $n$ of qubits, intersecting $\Lambda$ with the space of operators with support $\mathcal{O}$ for which the frustration graph of $\mathcal{O}^*$ is $L(K_{2n+1})$---the line graph of the complete graph on $2n+1$ vertices---gives a polytope which shares vertices with $\Lambda$.
 This is the content of Theorem~\ref{Theorem:NewLineGraphVertices} below.

 In this case we can determine the coefficients of the vertices in the Pauli basis as well, thus we obtain a complete characterization of new families of vertices of the $\Lambda$ polytopes for every number of qubits.
-By polar duality~\cite{ZurelHeimendahl2021}, we also obtain a complete characterization of new families of facets of the stabilizer polytope for every number of qubits.
+By polar duality~\cite{Heimendahl2019,ZurelHeimendahl2021}, we also obtain a complete characterization of new families of facets of the stabilizer polytope for every number of qubits.